-In Midland, Texas, taxes are derived from different sources.
+In Midland, Michigan, taxes are derived from different sources.
 Regardless of where a specific tax comes from, it is always collected in an amount dictated by law.
 Most often, taxes are calculated as a percentage of income, sales, or property value.
-Sometimes, normally in the context of licensing fees or car registration fees, taxes are set at a flat rate.
+Sometimes, typically in the context of licensing fees or car registration fees, taxes are set at a flat rate.

-How Can a Midland, Texas Tax Attorney Help?
+How Can a Midland, Michigan Tax Attorney Help?

-In Midland, Texas, many different laws and regulations govern taxes, making the theoretically simple task of determining one's tax liability pretty difficult.
+In Midland, Michigan, many different laws and regulations govern taxes, making the theoretically simple task of determining one's tax liability pretty confusing.
 On top of that, there are many different breaks and exemptions that apply to specific types of groups and individuals, further complicating things.